 SOURCE: Kaasinen V, Vahlberg T. Striatal dopamine in Parkinson disease: A meta-analysis of imaging studies.
 Ann Neurol 2017;82:873-882.

 Kaasinen et al assessed 1,520 papers obtained through a PubMed search using various search terms, including dopamine, Parkinson’s disease (PD), parkinsonism, PET, and SPECT.
-Out of these 1,520 papers, 142 studies were included in this analysis if they met the following inclusion criteria: human PET or SPECT study; aromatic l-amino decarboxylase (AADC), vesicular monoamine transporter 2 (VMAT2), or dopamine transporter (DAT) tracer was used; idiopathic Parkinson’s disease patients were compared with healthy controls; and binding was reported as a mean for both PD and healthy controls in at least one striatal region.
+Out of these 1,520 papers, 142 studies were included in this analysis if they met the following inclusion criteria: human PET or SPECT study; aromatic l-amino decarboxylase (AADC), vesicular monoamine transporter 2 (VMAT2), or dopamine transporter (DAT) tracer was used; idiopathic PD patients were compared with healthy controls; and binding was reported as a mean for both PD and healthy controls in at least one striatal region.
 Twelve studies were excluded because of repetition of subjects.
 There were 157 separate PD samples in these 142 studies.
-The total number of PD patients was 3,605 and the total number of healthy controls was 2,352.
+The total PD patients was 3,605 and the total healthy controls was 2,352.
 Of these 142 studies, 67 were AADC studies, 64 were DAT studies, and 11 were VMAT2 studies.
-All of the studies demonstrated a 13.2% to 77% lower binding of AADC, DAT, and VMAT2 in PD patients compared with controls.
+All the studies demonstrated a 13.2-77% lower binding of AADC, DAT, and VMAT2 in PD patients compared with controls.
 In order of effect size from most to least, the posterior putamen showed the most effect size, then the entire putamen, followed by the anterior putamen, and lastly the caudate nucleus.
 The defect in AADC was consistently smaller than the defects in VMAT2 or DAT.
-The correlation between disease severity and dopamine loss was linear and this correlation was strongest in the caudate compared to the putamen.
-The longitudinal studies (total of 18; 3 AADC studies, and 15 DAT studies) had inconsistent results but suggested a negative exponential progression of dopamine loss.
+The correlation between disease severity and dopamine loss was linear.
+This correlation was strongest in the caudate compared to the putamen.
+The longitudinal studies (total of 18; 3 AADC studies, and 15 DAT studies) demonstrated inconsistent results but suggested a negative exponential progression of dopamine loss.